silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/01_File_Management.md

 Files can be managed through forms in one way:

- * [api:FileField]: provides a simple HTML input with a type of "file".
+ * [api:SilverStripe\Forms\FileField]: provides a simple HTML input with a type of "file".

 _NOTE_: Modules are also available to handle Files.